Edward Hyde, Deputy Governor and Governor of Carolina Province, was born in England about 1650 and died in North Carolina, 8 September, 1712.

 President Hyde and his Executive Council retired to a place of safety and sent an urgent message to Virginia for aid.
-Governor Spotswood and his council resolved at first to try mediation.
-Therefore they sent John Clayton with two letters to Thomas Cary, one conciliatory in tone, and the other to be delivered only in case he should persist in his rebellion, declaring the purpose of the Virginia government to support President Hyde.
+Governor Alexander Spotswood and his Council resolved at first to try mediation.
+Therefore they sent John Clayton with two letters to Thomas Cary, one conciliatory in tone, and the other to be delivered only in case he should persist in his rebellion, declaring the purpose of the Virginia government to support President Edward Hyde.

 At first Thomas Cary expressed his willingness to confer with his opponent and even named a place.
 But soon after, whether from fear of foul play or not, he changed his mind, and advanced again to attack the governor.
 Clayton now returned to Virginia bearing a request for armed assistance.
 Gov. Spotswood ordered out the militia of the southern counties and sent a body of marines from a guardship into Carolina.
-But before they reached the Chowan, Thomas Cary abandoned forcible resistance and with a few of his associates retired into the Tuscarora country, whence they soon passed into Virginia.
+But before they reached the Chowan River, Thomas Cary abandoned forcible resistance and with a few of his associates retired into the Tuscarora country, whence they soon passed into Virginia.

 There they declared their purpose of going to England to justify their conduct before the Lords Proprietors.
 Gov. Spotswood, as soon as he ascertained by examining them that their only desire was a fair trial, hastened their departure, with such information as he could give about the uprising.
-Sometime later a preliminary complaint was sent over by President Hyde and his Executive Council, who in the meantime had resumed the unobstructed administration of government of North Carolina.
+Sometime later a preliminary complaint was sent over by President Edward Hyde and his Executive Council, who in the meantime had resumed the unobstructed administration of government of North Carolina.